THE CHOIR OF ST. COLUMB’S CATHEDRAL

 Improved confidence/performance skills

-Improved reading & writing skills
+Improved reading and presentation skills

 Opportunities to learn to play the piano/organ.